F

 Puppies

-Female Frugs generally have litters of four to six pups.
-The puppies are mischievous and energetic and will need a patient owner to train them.
+Female Frugs generally have litters of two to four pups.
+The puppies are mischievous and energetic, and will need a patient owner to train them.
 However, their adorable factor outweighs their naughty behavior!
 Frug pups are one of the more expensive hybrids, especially if the mother is a French bulldog.
 Frenchies require artificial insemination because of their physiology, which is costly, and only experienced breeders take on this task.

 Finding a breeder might be tricky, so your best bet is to approach breeders who focus on the pug or French bulldog.